JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/gettingStarted.md

 To Open an existing project, select the `Open Project` option in the main menu (pictured above).

 Next, navigate to the location of your `.vps` file using the file browser (pictured above).

+After loading, you will be taken to your loaded scene.

 ---
 ## Importing Custom Assets